something411/internshala-clone/README.md

 # Internshala clone

-Internshala clone mobile app

-Has Google and Email Sign In Authentication from Firebase.
+- Has Google and Email Sign In Authentication from Firebase.
-Displays static data.
+- Displays static data.